 Lesley Lyle DipHE Clinical Hypnosis, Cert (HE), MSc Applied Positive Psychology

-Lesley Lyle is uniquely qualified in positive psychology (MAPP), Clinical Hypnosis (Dip HE), NLP and laughter therapy.
+Lesley is uniquely qualified in positive psychology (MAPP), Clinical Hypnosis (Dip HE), NLP and laughter therapy.
 She combines these disciplines in the wellbeing practice she runs in The New Forest and Harley Street, London.
 More about Lesley’s therapeutic work is available on her personal website.

 Author of the book ‘Laugh Your Way to Happiness’ (Watkins Publishers), which describes the facilitation of positive emotions through self-induced laughter exercises, she has appeared on BBC TV and radio and has written articles for Psychologies, Mind Body Spirit, Watkins and several online magazines.